sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 The testing pyramid is a helpful way to determine the most appropriate type of test when deciding how to test a change:

 ![Testing pyramid](testing-pyramid.svg)
+The closer a test is to the bottom, the larger the scope of that test is.
+It means that failures will be harder to link to the actual cause.
+Tests at the bottom are notoriously slower than at the top.

+It's important to take into account this trade-off when deciding at which level to implement a test.
+Please refer to each testing level below for more details.
 #### Unit tests

 Unit tests test individual functions in our codebase and are the most desirable kind of test to write.